Avionocle/content-delivery-network/README.md

-# content-delivery-network
+# Avionocle Content Delivery Netowrk
-The Offical Content Delivery Network for Avionocle, powered by Github Pages.
+The Official Content Delivery Network for Avionocle, powered by GitHub Pages.

+**Avionocle, Simplicity by Design.**